quantiaconsulting/amplicon_metagenomics/Bee_microbiome/readme.md

 https://link.springer.com/article/10.1007/s13592-020-00779-w

 ## Data Analysis
 We have a collection of samples to the following conditions, with 3x replicates per hive (some samples have failed sequencing and been filtered out).
+Note that in addition to the environment (clean vs agricultural) and sample types (Gut, Brood, Bee-Bread) there is also Hive internal air (not mentioned in the paper) and additional metadata regarding samples with detected infections.
+Think about how that could affect your results!

 ### Input data
 Number of hives included